faizanparabtani/wecare/README.md

-# 🏥 WeCare - Healthcare Providers & Seekers Platform 💖
+# 🏥 WeCare - Healthcare Providers & Seekers Platform

-**Connecting care with compassion** 🌟
+✨**Connecting care with compassion**

 WeCare is a modern web application built with Django that bridges the gap between healthcare providers and patients.
 Whether you're a doctor, nurse, therapist, or someone seeking medical assistance, WeCare makes healthcare accessible, efficient, and personalized.